Vemhas/sanghefte/README.md

 # Sanghefte.no

-This is a NTNU bachelors project built for a real customer.
+**Firebase credentials have been removed and CI/CD pipeline have been disabled** This is a NTNU bachelors project built for a real customer.

 The project uses React as a front end framework and Firebase, and specifically Firestore and hosting